cgrates/cgrates/docs/intro.rst

 CGRateS provide api for adding/substracting user's money credit.
 The prepaid and postpaid are uniformly treated except that the prepaid is checked to be alway greater than zero and the postpaid is always lower than zero.

-Both prepaid and postpaid can have a limited number of free SMS and Internet traffic per month and this budget is replenished at regular intervals conforming to user tariff plan or as the user buys more free SMS.
+Both prepaid and postpaid can have a limited number of free SMS and Internet traffic per month and this budget is replenished at regular intervals conforming to user tariff plan or as the user buys more free SMS (for example).

 The free (or special price) minutes must be handled a little differently because usually they are grouped by specific destinations (e.g. national minutes, ore minutes in the same network).
 So they are grouped in buckets and when a call is made the engine checks all applicable buckets to consume minutes according to that call.